As a mountain is unshakenby the wind,so the heart of the wiseperson is unmovedby all the changes on this earth.

 Our United States home is in the Rocky Mountains of Colorado.
 When not in our home overseas, we live in a cabin built on a hillside outside the town of Estes Park.
 The back of the cabin faces the Front Range of Rocky Mountain National Park–mountains towering 10-14,000 feet above sea level.
 We gaze at them on a deck in the summer or through picture windows near the fireplace in the winter.

-There are no streetlights and roads are unpaved.
-The landscape is native Ponderosa pines, tall grasses, sage shrubs, and wildflowers.
-The only maintenance is digging up the occasional noxious weed and harvesting fallen pinecones and branches for kindling.
-We built a fire ring with rocks from the land.
-Campfires are enjoyed with stories and laughter or the silence of a starry night.
+There are no streetlights and the roads are unpaved.
+The landscape is native Ponderosa pines, wild grasses, sage shrubs, and wildflowers.
+The maintenance is digging up noxious weeds and harvesting fallen pinecones and dead branches for kindling.
+We built a campfire ring with rocks from the land and sit around it with stories and laughter or the silence of a starry night.
 This has been our home-away-from-overseas-home since 1991.

-The annual summer return begins with the first morning wake up.
+The summer season return begins with the first morning after we arrive.
 It’s early.
 The sun rises at 5:30AM.
 Coffee is started and we pull rocking chairs onto the deck.
 Mountains and clouds to the south and west are pink-tinged at first light.
 As the sun makes its’ way upward, the color shifts to yellowish gold.
 When it finally rises over the eastern ridge line, the sky turns robin’s egg and then lapis blue.
 Second cup of coffee, still in bathrobes, day begins.

-There is a different way of “being” in the mountains from our life overseas.
+There is a different way of living and “being” in the mountains.
 Time is simpler, less hurried, less structured.
 It’s not necessary to “do” much of anything for the first transitional days.
 We live casually in blue jeans, moccasins or hiking boots, cotton or flannel shirts, depending on the temperature.

-When it’s time for a break, there is a place downtown we often go.
+When it’s time for a break, there is a place downtown we like to go.
 Ed’s Cantina is a 30-year locally owned and operated Mexican restaurant.
 The sign on the side door says, “Get in Here”.
 Their logo: “Live Forever.
 Eat at Ed’s.”
-You want to see what is going on there.
-Avocado Margaritas are what we found.
+When we go there, Avocado Margaritas are what we find.

-Dietitian Daughter, savvy in combining nutrition with great taste and pleasure, showed us the way.
+Dietitian Daughter, savvy in combining nutrition with great taste, showed us the way.
 We fell in love, one by one.
-It’s the reason to drop in at Ed’s on a warm summer afternoon.
+It’s the reason we wind up at Ed’s on a warm summer afternoon.

 For the nutritionally minded, avocados are one of the healthiest food choices around.
 They are a good source of mono-unsaturated fat, the desirable fat for lowering LDL [bad] cholesterol while raising HDL [good] cholesterol.
-Vitamins in avocados [E and C among them] are good for skin tone and texture.
-There is documentation for the avocado’s anti-inflammatory properties including reducing arthritis pain.
+Vitamins in avocados, E and C among them, are good for skin tone and texture.
+There is documentation for the avocado’s anti-inflammatory properties.
 Even in liquid form, avocados provide a nice range of health benefits!

 Keep your avo margs and guacamole as separate ventures, though.
-You can have too much of a good thing…
+You can ingest too much of a good thing.

 GUACAMOLE à la Colorado